nglblack/nglblack.github.io/_posts/2024-10-06-Step-by-Step Guide to Building a Sales Dashboard for Small Business (with Pictures).md

 ### Create a Dashboard Title

 Every dashboard needs a clear title so you and your team can easily identify its purpose.
-For this example, we're using "Annual Sales Performance Dashboard."
+For this example, we're using **Annual Sales Performance Dashboard.**

 To create the title: